gurby123/gurby123.github.io/readme.template.md

 Hey there 👋

 I’m Gurbachan, a senior full-stack data analyst, creative coder and designer who specializes in front-end development and docker containers for backend development.
-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+I make it my mission to translate real world use cases and user-focused designs into dynamic websites or applications that run at blazing speeds.

 Want to know more about me?